antvis/G6/docs/api/nodeEdge/Node.en.md

 **Return**

 - The type of return value: Object;
-- Return the (x, y) of found anchor point/
+- Returns the (x, y) of found anchor point.

 **Usage**